keithbarnatchez/drcmd/paper/paper.md

 # Availability
 `drcmd` is publically available for download on [GitHub](https://github.com/keithbarnatchez/drcmd).
 Further information on the use of the package can be found in the package vignette and user manual.

-# Acknowledgements

-This work was partially funded by National Institute of Health (NIH) grant T32AI007358.

 # References